 Marker #1493, “Famous Inventor, 1877-1963”, Tenth & Vine St., Paris, KY 627.
 (Garrett Augustus Morgan, Sr.)

-Historical Marker #1493 highlights the accomplishments of American inventor Garrett Augustus Morgan, son of former slaves, born in Paris, Kentucky in the Claysville area on March 4, 1877 .
-He grew up on the family farm while his father worked for the L∓N Railroad.
-His formal education was at segregated elementary schools in Paris, and he never graduated from high school.
+Historical Marker #1493 highlights the accomplishments of American inventor Garrett Augustus Morgan, born in Paris, Kentucky in the Claysville area on March 4, 1877 .
+His mother was Elizabeth and likely formerly enslaved, while his father Sydney Morgan was formerly enslaved by John Hunt Morgan (rumored to be his father).
+Garrett Morgan grew up on the family farm while his father worked for the L&N Railroad.
+His formal education was at the Branch School in Claysville, and he never graduated from high school.

 At the age of 16 he left home seeking work in Cincinnati, Ohio, but he soon left for Cleveland, Ohio to find work with a more promising future.
 He first secured work in a sewing machine factory and with his inventive mind he learned the workings of the machine.
 He developed many attachments that made threading, winding and re-winding the machines easier and invented the belt used to run the sewing machine.
 Morgan finally acquired his own sewing machine and shoe repair shop in 1907, where he discovered, then manufactured, his formula for straightening hair under the trademark of G. A. Morgan Hair Straightening Cream.
 He also created a black hair oil dye and a curved-tooth iron comb to aid with the straightening of hair.
 He added a tailoring shop which manufactured coats, suits, dresses and other clothing.
 It employed more than thirty workers.

 Madge Nelson became his first wife in 1896, but that union ended in divorce.
 In 1908 he married again to Mary Anne Hassek, and they had three sons.